JachymT/a-level-cs-blog/Computer Systems/1.5/1.5.2/Notes.md

 **Ethical bias** comes from algorithmic bias.
 It could be from a not diverse enough data set, or an ambigious problem.

 Some automated systems include drones carrying medial equipment and robot vacumm cleaners.
 When talking about these, consider the impact on societies culture these will have and what ethical considerations there are.

+UK law currently has systems in place that allow customers to have any decisions made by an automated process be reviewed by a human, for example for a loan or job applicaiton.

 ## Environmental Effects
 The more widly accessible technology is, the more it is produced and the more waste that gets thrown out.